ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 ## Revamping the Example File
 Now that we have a rough idea of what `cdoc` documentation will look like we should update our `example.c` file with doc-comments.
-In part 1 we threw together our example file at the end of the blog post without a whole lot of thought put into it.
+In part 1 we threw together our example file without putting a whole lot of thought into it.
 In retrospect I realize that the file is missing a lot of C constructs (macros, variables, typedefs, etc.), so while we are adding comments we might as well just overhaul the entire thing.